SpekkoRice/rfid-tracking-api/README.md

  > This allows for a more traditional approach with things like start_transaction and commit on multi document read/writes.

  3. What would be your preferred method of hosting the server?
- > I would prefer using something like apex up. https://apex.sh/docs/up/, which is a serveless approach.
+ > If it were this API for this assessment, I would prefer using something like apex up. https://apex.sh/docs/up/, which is a serveless approach.
+ > I believe the method of hosting is determined mostly by the application, whether you go serverless or you use containers is an architectural decision
+ > and in my opinion not up to personal preference.

  4. How do you approach logging in Node?
  > Usually I'd use a logging library (something like winston) to add timestamps and log levels to my log outputs.